What kind of tickets do I need to attend?

 Everyone attending needs a General Admission Badge (except for children 12 and under) for admission and every car coming on the grounds needs a parking pass.
 Many kinds of parking passes are available.

-General Admission Parking allows parking in the general lot, with a walk to the infield of the racecourse.
-Children 12 and under do not need a General Admission pass.
+- General Admission Parking allows parking in the general lot, with a walk to the infield of the racecourse.

 11407 Constitution Highway, Montpelier Station, VA 22957